 With more than 500 million blogs worldwide, many nonprofits may think that the internet does not need another blog, but that’s simply not the case.
 Brands that blog report 97% more links to their website and 434% more indexed pages in search engines.
-Fresh, timely content is more vital to the success of your nonprofit’s digital campaigns than it has ever been.
+New, timely content is more vital to the success of your nonprofit’s digital marketing campaigns than it has ever been.

-First, blogging allows your nonprofit to have a consistent stream of new content to use in your e-newsletter and share on social media which, in turn, increases traffic to your website and awareness of your nonprofit’s brand.
-News articles on your website can serve the same function as blog posts on your website provided they are dated and written like a news story, not a press release.
+First, blogging allows your nonprofit to have a consistent source of new content to feature in your email newsletter and to share on social media.
+News articles hosted on your website can serve the same function provided they are written like a news story, not a press release.

 Second, search engines are constantly searching the web to index fresh content.
-Nonprofits that regularly post new blog content with keywords in the title are much more likely to get noticed by search engines, especially Google.
+Nonprofits that regularly post new blog content with keywords in the title are much more likely to get indexed by search engines, especially Google.

 Third, as discussed in Email Marketing Best Practices for Nonprofits, a pop-up on your blog posts can quickly grow your email list.
-If your nonprofit is not making a concerted effort to grow your email list, then online fundraising success will remain elusive.
+If your nonprofit is not making a concerted effort to grow your email list in 2023, then online fundraising success will remain elusive.

 1) Understand and embrace modern blogging.

-The first blogging platform, Blogger, launched in 1999 and it signaled the birth of the Social Web.
-For the first time, readers could comment and share their opinions publicly on a piece of online content.
-At the time, it was a completely new concept whereas today our daily internet experience is one based on social commentary and feedback.
+Launched in 1999, the first blogging platform, Blogger, ushered in the beginning of the Social Web.
+For the first time, readers could comment publicly on a piece of online content.
+At the time, it was a revolutionary concept whereas today our daily online experience is one based on public commentary and feedback.